Occasional rope climbing with the I'D

 - We provide examples of techniques related to your activity.
 There may be others that we do not describe here.

 When the handle is in "descent" mode, the rope slides freely in the up direction.
-The user need only move upward and take up slack as he goes to stay in tension on the rope.
+The user need only move upward and take up slack as they go to stay in tension on the rope.

 Warning: when the handle is in "descent" mode, the user must continuously hold the brake side of the rope.